umfhero/CalendarPlus/README.md

 ### Planned Features

+- **Data Persistence & Sync (Migration to v2)** - Transitioning to a cloud-hybrid model using Supabase (PostgreSQL) for real-time multi-device syncing, while retaining offline capabilities via local caching.
+- **Mobile Support (PWA)** - A Progressive Web App implementation for mobile access, featuring "Add to Home Screen" capability and push notifications for task reminders without app store fees.
+- **Microsoft Store Distribution** - Publishing to the Microsoft Store to resolve "Unknown Publisher" warnings and enable seamless background updates, utilizing the one-time developer fee for a cost-effective signing solution.
 - **Task Completion Analytics** - Track completed vs incomplete tasks with weekly/monthly/yearly performance graphs
 - **Enhanced Data Visualization** - More charts, trends, and insights into your productivity patterns
 - **Self-hosted Website** - Official website for CalendarPlus with intuitive onboarding, easy downloads and the latest news and updates